Room color ideas – 31 expert ways to choose a balanced color scheme

 'A further consideration that can help is the weight of the color,' continues Edward Bulmer.
 'One can get a sense of the weight of elements in the room visually and it helps to try and balance them, for instance an old oak dresser will look better with a mid, rather than a light, tone.'

-6. Decorate with strong colors
+5. Decorate with strong colors

-Paint ideas are the perfect way to transform a space quickly and easily, adding personality and character to create an inspired interior, says Ruth Mottershead, creative director of Little Greene.
-'Bold, vivid hues and lively tones work well in rooms that are made for entertaining, or see a lot of activity, such as kitchens and living rooms.
+'Bold, vivid hues and lively tones work well in rooms that are made for entertaining or see a lot of activity, such as kitchens and living rooms.
 A pop of bright, rich contrasting color is a great way to add impact and an element of surprise to an otherwise muted scheme.
 Alternatively, bold colors are also a great option for spaces with a lot of natural light and can be used in much bigger proportions without being "too much”.'

-7. Try color drenching for impact
+6. Try color drenching for impact

 (Image credit: Little Greene)

-For a strong approach, embrace the color drenching trend.
+For a strong approach, embrace the color-drenching trend.
 This sees mid-strength tones, in just one or two very closely related colors, used to create enveloping cohesive interiors that allow color to be a focal point.
 It’s an approach used by interior designer Sarah Brown for the kitchen in her Chiswick home.

 'All the walls and woodwork are in the same color with contrasting notes.
 It’s a way of straddling the design gap between town and country, traditional and contemporary,' explains Sarah.

-8. Create surprise with color in the kitchen
+7. Create surprise with color in the kitchen

 Kitchen color ideas are a relatively new concept.
-Historically, says Edward Bulmer, the considerations taken into account were that the materials used were fire-proof, serviceable, sturdy and washable.
+Historically, says Edward Bulmer, the considerations taken into account were that the materials used were fire-proof, serviceable, sturdy, and washable.

-9. Use bold hues in bedrooms
+8. Use bold hues in bedrooms

 (Image credit: Patrick Williamson for Albion Nord)